 - Sponsorship by a US Employer

 If you are the crème de la crème of your country then corporations in the US are looking for you to work for them.
 Every year thousands of brilliant minds leave their home countries to work in the USA because of the resources that this land offers them.
 If you are able to secure a job with a corporation based in the US, then you will be able to obtain a work visa in the USA through sponsorship by a US employer.

 - Sponsorship by a close US family member

 If a member of your family happens to hold US nationality, then he/she can also sponsor you.
 In this way, you will be eligible to work or to look for work in the United States while living on US soil.

 - Diversity Visa Lottery Program

 There are some countries that have a historically low rate of immigration to the United States.
-In order to encourage them into this country, ‘Diversity Visa Lottery Program’ is introduced by section 203(c) of Immigration and Nationality Act.
-Under this program, every fiscal year, a limited numbers of nationals of the selected countries can obtain a work visa in the USA.
+In order to encourage them into this country, the ‘Diversity Visa Lottery Program’ is introduced by section 203(c) of the Immigration and Nationality Act.
+Under this program, every fiscal year, a limited number of nationals of the selected countries can obtain a work visa in the USA.
 Click here to know more about diversity visas and the countries eligible to participate in this diversity visa lottery program.